symphorien/nixseparatedebuginfod2/README.md

 If you expose this server to the public, be aware that anybody can request files from very big archives, and the server will unpack them on demand, possibly leading to very large resource usage.

+If you point nixseparatedebuginfod2 to the local store (`--substituter local:`) it will happily serve any file in your store.
+Of course you don't have secrets in your store, do you?

 ### License